anupamasharan/o-demethylase_metagenome_search/README.md

 #### 2.2: Use hmmsearch to get hits

 We will use the hmm profile generated in part 1.3.3 to get o-demethylase putative hits from our dataset.
 The following is a sample code that cane be modified as per the users requirement.
 Other forms of output can also be generated.
-In this pipeline, we will specifically use the table format of output (--tblout option) to get the desired headers.
+In this pipeline, we will specifically use the optioinal table format of output (--tblout option) to get the desired headers.

 $ hmmsearch -o path/filename.txt -A path/msa_of_all_hits.sto --tblout path/filename.txt desired_hmm_profile_name.hmm sequence_database_to_search.faa

-hmmsearch -o /nfs/homes/sharanan/Documents/R_term_project/trial.txt -A /nfs/homes/sharanan/Documents/R_term_project/trial.sto --tblout /nfs/homes/sharanan/Documents/R_term_project/trial_table.txt --domtblout /nfs/homes/sharanan/Documents/R_term_project/trial_dom_table.txt /nfs/homes/sharanan/Documents/R_term_project/MT2.hmm /nfs/homes/sharanan/Documents/R_term_project/MT2_triplets_with_template.fasta

 Alternatively hmmscan can also be used but hmmsearch is faster

-Following this the hits from the “.out” file for each hmmsearch run were stored in csv file to be imported and manipulated with R.
+Following this the table output is imported in python and using the SearchIO package within biopython (refer to script parsing_hmm_output.py), the file is parsed to retrieve the headers in a format suitable for the python_header_function.py script referenced in section 1.2.
+Sample input/output file formats for all the steps in thi ssection are included in the uploads.

-#### 2.3: Retreiving co-localised sequence files
+#### 2.3: Retreiving co-localised sequence files from metagenome dataset

-The output file from step 2.2 will have the all headers belonging to CP, MT1 and MT2.
-These headers (in a csv format) should now go into the same python script referenced in part 1.2 tpo get sequences that are co-localised.
 Once you have the co-localised header list, you can go back to the metagenomic data sets to retrieve the sequences.
-These is a good tool which can be run on linux terminal which parses big metagenome datasets using a list of headers supplied as a text file and outputs the desried fasta sequences called <a href = "https://github.com/santiagosnchez/faSomeRecords"> faSomeRecords </a>.
+These is a good tool which can be run on linux terminal which parses big metagenome datasets using a list of headers supplied as a text file and outputs the desried fasta sequences called <a href = "https://github.com/santiagosnchez/faSomeRecords"> faSomeRecords </a> accepting the list of headers as a simple text file.
 Any similar tool can be used to get the sequences.
+A more simplistic version based on "grep" command in linux/bash can also be used using a -f flag for the header file input for patterns to be matched usually with a linearlised fasta file (with all sequences in one line under each header).

 ### Part 3: Visualisation in trees or network diagrams